dialpad/dialtone-legacy/docs/design/colors/index.md

 ---
 title: Color
-desc: The Dialtone color system expands our primary, secondary, and expressive colors to build out a functional, personal, usable, and accessible set of color stop.
+desc: A functional, personal, and accessible color palette.
 ---

 <!--